BrutalCoding/shady.ai/README.md

 ## Getting Started

-Unlike the majority of the frontends for the AI models, this project aims to be easier than even those with 1-click installers to launch a web app.
+Unlike the majority of frontends for AI models, this project aims to be easier than even those with 1-click installers to launch a web app.

 ### Website

 Visit [shady.ai](https://shady.ai) (experimental!).
-This web-app gets freshly build and deployed every night at 00:00 UTC, as seen on the [deployments page](https://github.com/BrutalCoding/shady.ai/deployments?environment=github-pages#activity-log).
+This web-app gets freshly built and deployed every night at 00:00 UTC, as seen on the [deployments page](https://github.com/BrutalCoding/shady.ai/deployments?environment=github-pages#activity-log).

 ### Other platforms